Confronting criticism

 …..“I love you more than life itself, my darling Rosette.
 You are the most beautiful, intelligent, wonderful woman I’ve ever—” Pierre paused, his attention suddenly shifting beyond Rosette’s beautiful, intelligent, wonderful shoulder.
 “Say, isn’t that Mssr.
 LeBeaux’s missing Rembrandt hanging over your fireplace?”

-Meaning that, unlike omniscient narration—where the writer often may need pages of careful planning and a deft hand to shift momentum or to redirect a story’s direction—by merely interrupting a character’s dialogue (in mid-word if appropriate) a writer can provide instant redirection.
-Or misdirection, should necessity require.
+Meaning that, unlike omniscient narration, where the writer often may need pages of careful planning and a deft hand to shift momentum or to change a story’s direction, dialogue can provide a sudden, unexpected pivot.
 In a line or two, dialogue can provide a cliff hanger, spill a secret and/or reveal essential plot momentum.
-Dialogue is an essential tool with 1,001 uses.
+Dialogue is a writing tool with 1,000 uses.

-1. Using dialogue as an alternative for action.
+1. Don’t use dialogue as an alternative for action.

 …..“Look at that volcano, Avignon!
 Have you ever seen such a magnificent eruption in your entire life?
 Look at all that smoke.
 Look at all that belching fire.
 Look at the village burning!
 Isn’t it breathtaking!”